• Pig's Trotters

 Product description

-"Such things as trotters are sadly left to the past but are treats in fact that are both cheap and delicious and must resurface in these lean times and forevermore.
+"Pig's trotters are sadly relegated to the past but are, in fact, both cheap and delicious - treats that must resurface in these lean times and remain forevermore.

-In fact pig's trotters are a particular favourite and when visiting my kids in Spain a staple on any Pyrenean menu where cuisine from such provincial and poor agricultural areas see thrifty use of such cheap cuts.
+Trotters are a particular favourite of mine, and when visiting my kids in Spain, they are a staple on any Pyrenean menu.
+In provincial and agricultural areas, these thrifty cuts are used with great skill to create outstanding dishes.

-In Spain pig's trotters are cooked to tender and then taken to the grill.
-Generally three on a plate to be picked over by the diner, sticky lips guaranteed."
+In Spain, pig's trotters are often cooked until tender and then grilled.
+Usually served three on a plate, diners pick over them, savouring their sticky, gelatinous texture - sticky lips guaranteed."

 Ingredients